Summary

 Examples: Brisk walking, swimming, rowing, cycling, or dancing.

 Why it works: Cardio is the best way to trigger that Irisin-to-BDNF pipeline.
-It actually helps keep your brain from shrinking as you age.
+It can help keep your brain from shrinking as you age.

 Your Goal: Aim for 30 minutes, five days a week.
 If you’re short on time, even a 10-minute power walk makes a difference.